developingAlex/lakedisappointment/README.md

     `cd web`

     `yarn add jwt-decode`
-1. we wand our sign in method to return the jwt token
+1. we want our sign in method to return the jwt token
 1. create a new token.js file in /src/api to handle all the jwt token stuff
 1. add to the auth.js file: